Karis Support Society

-We gratefully accept all manner of donations, and ensure that gifts are never sold.
+We gratefully accept donations and ensure that gifts are never sold.
 100% of what you give goes directly to those in the greatest need in our community.
 We always are in need of seasonal clothing; socks, underwear, warm jackets, sleeping bags and blankets.
 As part of our mission, we need to raise a significant amount of money to support our operational budget each year.
 For financial gifts, please consider making an ongoing monthly commitment.
-Any gifts can be made by heading to our give webpage - and all of your donations will receive a tax receipt.
+Any gifts can be made by heading to our "give" webpage - and all of your donations will receive a tax receipt.

 wanting to learn more about the challenges metro community faces? here are some reading materials you might find helpful and inspiring. each one will inform you of a different aspect of life in our community. the stories told may not be of metro community, but they might as well be…

 Emotionally Healthy Spirituality

 Barking to the Choir